Authored by the expert who managed and guided the team behind the Sweden Property Pack

 Does a property price drop look likely in Stockholm as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Stockholm over the next 12 months appears low to medium, mainly because rates have already come down and the central bank signals stability.
+As of 2026, the risk of a meaningful Stockholm property price decline over the next 12 months looks medium, but the risk of a large crash looks low.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Stockholm.